animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 $\mathrm{I} \circ \cdots \circ \mathrm{I}(\emptyset) = \emptyset$.

 Where each "observation" by the Identity function (the "observer") signifies existence.
-Furthermore, by defining it as such we can more intuitively justfy the "realness" of reality/matter over representation.
+Furthermore, by defining it as such we can more intuitively justify the "realness" of reality/matter over representation.
 This is what qualia is.
 Infinite self-observation by a self-observing observer, thus making its many self-observation equivalents distinguishably unique by this mysterious property, in the existence of definition, of qualia.
+Giving tangible concept to Axiom 1.

+More formally, we will define the existence set as an observer's observation:

+$\mathrm{I}(A, B, ...) \coloneqq \langle A, B, ... \rangle$

+whose output, $A, B, ...$ are able to distinguish equivalents, that is, qualia.

+This can be shown deductively possible by the following constraint on the Identity function, not losing generality:

+Suppose $\emptyset_i = \emptyset_j$.

+$\mathrm{I}(\emptyset_i) \coloneqq \emptyset_i$.

+$\mathrm{I}(\emptyset_i) :\neq \emptyset_j$.

+For example, the following cyclic implication graph would satisfy the definition of equivalence, as supposed, while still distinguishing unqiuely:

+$\mathrm{I}(\emptyset_i) \coloneqq \emptyset_i \coloneqq  \emptyset_j \coloneqq \mathrm{I}(\emptyset_j)$,

+where $\coloneqq$ denotes instantaneous equivalence.
+(Definition 3).